iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 Regardless of their views on regional licensing laws, online casinos have to make sure of one thing: that users are where they say they are.

 And the first port-of-call is to use a product that monitors and filters IP addresses.
-Using in-house IP analysis or third-party solutions, they can try to guess where visitors are connecting from, and block those in unsupported areas.
+Using in-house IP analysis or an IP lookup tool from third-party solutions, they can try to guess where visitors are connecting from, and block those in unsupported areas.

 Unfortunately, anyone familiar with the following image will have no trouble understanding the discontentment felt by players.